 - irritability or aggressive behavior

-Reye syndrome is now very rare: only a few cases a year are reported in the United States.
-It should be considered, however, in a child with frequent vomiting or a change in mental status or behavior — particularly if this occurs after a recent viral illness.
+Reye syndrome is now very rare, and only a few cases a year are reported in the United States.
+It should be considered, though, if a child is vomiting a lot or shows a change in mental status or behavior, particularly after a recent viral illness.

-Aspirin and other drugs from the salicylate family should never be used in the treatment of chickenpox, influenza, and other viral diseases.
+Aspirin and other drugs from the salicylate family should never be used to treat chickenpox, the flu, or any other viral diseases.
 Many over-the-counter (OTC) medications contain salicylates, so be sure to read the labels and talk to your health care provider if you’re not sure whether a medication is safe for your child.

 In general, aspirin (salicylates) should not be used for kids or teenagers except on the advice of a doctor for certain conditions.

-Treatment is supportive as there is no cure.
-The clinical care team focuses on making sure a child with Reye syndrome stays hydrated and maintains electrolyte balance, and monitors nutrition intake and cardiorespiratory status.
+Treatment is supportive, as there is no cure.
+The clinical care team will make sure the child stays hydrated and maintains electrolyte balance, and they’ll monitor nutrition intake and cardiorespiratory status.
 Chances of recovery are greatest when these key systems are as balanced as possible.
 Tests that might be done include blood tests to monitor electrolytes and liver function and an imaging study of the brain (CAT scan or MRI).

-Mechanical ventilation (a breathing machine or respirator) can be necessary if breathing becomes too slow or ineffective.
+Mechanical ventilation (a breathing machine or respirator) might be necessary if breathing becomes too slow or ineffective.
 Intracranial pressure (pressure of the fluid within the brain) and blood pressure might be monitored.
-Small quantities of insulin may be given to increase glucose metabolism, corticosteroids to reduce brain swelling, and diuretics to get rid of excess fluid.
-If seizures occur, they are treated with medications.
+A child also might receive small quantities of insulin to increase glucose metabolism, corticosteroids to reduce brain swelling, and diuretics to get rid of excess fluid.
+If a child has seizures, they’ll be treated with medicines.

-The prognosis for children with Reye syndrome has improved.
+The outlook for children with Reye syndrome has improved.
 Thanks to earlier diagnosis and better treatment, the survival rate has risen to about 80%.
-The earlier the syndrome is detected, the better the chances for survival.
+The earlier the condition is detected, the better the chances for survival.
 Children who progress to the late stages of the syndrome may suffer brain damage and disability.

 When to Call the Doctor

-If your child has vomiting, behavioral changes, or extreme sleepiness, especially after a viral illness such as the flu or a cold, contact your doctor or get medical help right away.
+If your child is vomiting, has behavioral changes, or is extremely sleepy, especially after a viral illness such as the flu or a cold, call your doctor or get medical help right away.

 Of course, many kids with viruses will have some of these symptoms, and most will not have Reye syndrome.
-Nevertheless, early detection is the key to successful treatment of Reye syndrome.
+Nevertheless, it is best to be sure, as early detection is the key to successful treatment of Reye syndrome.